 If you’ve ever experienced pain or discomfort in your jaw, you may have heard of TMJ, short for temporomandibular joint disorder.
 This condition affects millions of people worldwide and can cause a variety of symptoms, from headaches and ear pain to difficulty chewing and speaking.
 At The Dental Office of Dianna Wohlstein, DMD, we understand the impact that TMJ can have on your daily life, and we are here to provide comprehensive care and support to help you find relief.
 There are various treatment options available, depending on the severity and type of TMJ disorder.
 These may include lifestyle changes, such as stress management and jaw exercises, or more advanced therapies, such as dental splints, medications, or surgery.
-A proper diagnosis and personalized treatment plan from our dentist at The Dental Office of Dianna Wohlstein, DMD in cityname can help you find relief and improve your quality of life.
+A proper diagnosis and personalized treatment plan from Sawgrass Dental Center of Dr. Diana Wohlstein, DMD in Sunrise FL can help you find relief and improve your quality of life.
 Whether you’re a long-time sufferer or just starting to notice symptoms, we’re here to help you get back to feeling your best.

 Temporomandibular disorder (TMD), also known as temporomandibular joint disorder (TMJ), is a condition that affects the joint that connects the jawbone to the skull.
 This joint is one of the most complex joints in the human body, and when it is not functioning properly, it can cause a range of painful symptoms.